Fellowships and Assistantships

 - Our offer letters provide a commitment of support through the fifth year to students who remain in good academic standing and who have been diligent in their previous assignments.
 (In years with high undergraduate enrollments, we have been able to provide support for more advanced students.)
 Graduate students who do not receive financial support in the first year may apply for assistantships in future years.
 Please note that funding for students who are unable to teach is very limited.

 In order to remain in good academic standing students are expected to complete the required core classes (or equivalent) in each semester of the first year, to complete three PhD level courses in each semester of the second year, and to complete any remaining required courses in the third year.
 All course schedules must be approved by the Director of Graduate Studies (DGS).

-In addition, students are expected to pass both qualifying exams by the end of the second semester of the second year and the major field exam/paper by the end of the the second semester of the third year.
+In addition, students are expected to pass the qualifying exams by the end of the second semester of the second year and the major field exam/paper by the end of the second semester of the third year.
 After that, students must make good progress on the dissertation each semester.

-Students who receive three L grades or one F grade are academically ineligible to continue in the Graduate School as are students who fail any of the doctoral written or oral exams (doctoral written exam, doctoral oral exam, oral defense of the thesis) twice.
+Students who receive three L grades or one F grade are academically ineligible to continue in the Graduate School, as are students who fail any of the doctoral written or oral exams (doctoral written exam, doctoral oral exam, oral defense of the thesis).
 Students who are off-schedule for any reason should meet with the DGS to discuss what is expected.

 Students enroll in the department’s Teacher Training Program when they begin teaching.
 The first module of the program is for students who are teaching assistants under the direction of a faculty instructor.
 The second module is for graduate students who will be teaching an independent section of one of our undergraduate classes.